AndersDeath/diary2/000-current.md

 # 23 Septemper - Thursday - Saint-Petersburg

 So, It's a new day, It's a new challange.
 I am still trying to be in normal condition.
 Honestly it's hard.
+I will go to Istambul in 6 days.
+It's less that week.